Dr Andy Brown, our Planning Director, takes us through the mysterious origins of the bungalow in Britain.

 Single storey dwellings under the name ‘bungalow’ have been around since the mid-19th century.

 The bungalow became both a symbol of bohemianism and the building type of choice for the aspiring upper-middle class seeking an affordable second home in which to enjoy the new concept of ‘the weekend’.

 The first modern bungalow

 The first modern British bungalows were designed by little-known English architect, John Taylor, (1818-1884), and built at Westgate-on-Sea, Kent between 1869 and 1870.

 The term ‘bungalow’ originated in the Bengali region of India, meaning ‘house in the Bengal style’.
 But is this really where John Taylor’s design came from?
 Perhaps Taylor was merely designing cheap but weatherproof houses for working people, the culmination of a long-harboured aspiration of a socially-responsible architect.

 A passing journalist in 1870 likened Taylor’s buildings to bungalows, and the name stuck.
 Taylor himself adopted the term once it had become a bankable brand, championed by one of the most eminent physicians of the day, Professor Erasmus Wilson.

-Of these early examples, only Fair Outlook survives, a corridor bungalow (Grade II listed), making this now the oldest genuine bungalow in the world.
+Of these early examples, only the Grade II listed Fair Outlook survives.
+A corridor bungalow, this is now the oldest genuine bungalow in the world.